wrtnlabs/leaderboard/README.md

 Benchmark program for Ryoppippi's paper.

-I made it ASAP.
-So LLM token costs tracing like detailed features are not yet.

 Try editing the properties of the `src/index.ts` file.

 Also, benchmark report would be written under the `reports` directory.